 HOW YOU CAN HELP

 Caddo Lake Institute is proud to work with local communities, organizations and individuals to protect the unique treasure that is Caddo Lake.
-Scroll down to learn more about the areas where we are making a difference and to pledge your support.
+Below are our current funding needs.
+We ask that you take a look with the hopes you may find a program you would like to support.

 Caddo Lake Institute has directed a collaborative effort to return healthy in-stream flows to Caddo Lake and its watershed.
 The project is now a national model, with a historic agreement with the U.S. Army Corps of Engineers to change the way it operates its dam upstream of Caddo Lake and to raise the level of Lake O’ the Pines to provide additional water to Caddo Lake.

 You a can adopt your very own Paddlefish with a $1,000 tax deductible donation to Caddo Lake Institute!
 CLI will set up a visit with you and the Shreveport Aquarium where you will meet with a Paddlefish expert to explore the history and importance of Paddlefish within our region.
 Then, you will officially meet, select, name and tag your very own Paddlefish!
-You will have the opportunity to personally release your Paddlefish in Caddo lake, Spring of 2020!
+You will have the opportunity to personally release your Paddlefish in Caddo lake!

 WATER QUALITY & POLLUTION MONITORING

-For 20 years, CLI has monitored water quality in Caddo Lake and has assembled one of the best databases on trends in water quality in the state.
-The information has also helped CLI identify pollution hotspots and work with the responsible parties.
+For 30 years, CLI has monitored water quality in Caddo Lake and has assembled one of the best databases on trends in water quality in the state.
+The information has also helped CLI identify pollution hot spots and work with the responsible parties.
 CLI’s current goal is to expand the work to focus on nutrients that create toxic algae blooms and that “fertilize” giant salvinia and other aquatic invasive species.
 We do not have a funder for testing in Louisiana.

 INVASIVE SPECIES MANAGEMENT